Table of Contents

 Short-term Disability Insurance (SDI) is an optional insurance plan that pays you a portion of your full-time wage as compensation after your first week of missing work due to a work-related injury or disability.

-You may be entitled to receive at least 40% to 60% of your pre-injury income for no longer than six months.
+You may be entitled to receive at least 40% to 60% of your pre-injury income for up to six months.
 However, the final compensation amount, as well as other disability benefits, may vary depending on your employer's insurance provider.
 It should also be noted that employers usually sponsor short-term disability plans.

 How To Get Short-Term Disability For A Surgery